darius/traitor/laplace-essay-on-probabilities.md

 reputed certain, would be at least doubtful, if submitted to this test.

-In the purely mathematical sciences, the most distant consequences partake of the certainty of the principle of which they derive.
+In the purely mathematical sciences, the most distant consequences partake of the certainty of the principle from which they derive.
 In the applications of Analysis to Physics, the consequences have all the certainty of facts or experiments.
 But in the moral sciences when each consequence is deduced from the previous one in only a probable